-The annual deadline for submitting your online Self Assessment and paying any tax owed, has now passed.
-If you didn’t file your your return online and pay any tax due by midnight on 31st January, you face being fined – and there are potential extra penalties.
+The annual deadline for submitting your online Self Assessment and paying any tax owed, is 31st January.
+If you didn’t file your return online and pay any tax due by midnight on 31st January, you face being fined – and there are potential extra penalties.

 Anyone who is required to file a return but misses the deadline receives an automatic £100 fine from HMRC – if you have an online account, this penalty will be added to it.

 The fine is imposed regardless of whether you owe tax or not.
 If you fail to file within three months – that is, by the end of April – HMRC can then impose an additional £10 daily fine for the next 90 days, increasing the total penalty by £900 to £1,000.